TechmongersNL/dataTransformationExercises/Readme.md

 # Data transformation exercises

-## Today we practice & expand upon: `map`, `filter`, `reduce`, `find`
+## Today we practice & expand upon: `map`, `filter` and `find`

 Why?
 Because in JavaScript we often have to deal with arrays of objects.

-In that case: Use `map`, `filter`, `reduce` and `find`! --
+In that case: Use `map`, `filter` and `find`! --

 ![](https://media.giphy.com/media/iz0gAwkJzWg8g/giphy.gif)

+If we have time we will learn about another array method called `reduce`.

 ## This repo has exercises with tests

 - There are test files set up that check the functionality of the functions you have to write.
 - Test files end with .test.js, write your code in the corresponding .js file.
-- 1.map-filter-find.js are exercises that recap map, filter and find.
+- 1.map-filter-find.js are exercises to practice map, filter and find.
 Choose the appropriate method for each function.
-- 2.reduce.js are exercises that recap reduce and expand on more powerful ways to use it (it's super effective!).
-- 3.data-mining.js are exercises where you have to combine different pieces of data, (gyms, trainers and pokemon) to get the information you need.
+- 2.data-mining.js are more advanced exercises where you have to combine different pieces of data, (gyms, trainers and pokemon) to get the information you need.
 That can mean nesting maps & find or chaining array methods together in a multi-step process.
+- 3.reduce.js are exercises to introduce and practice reduce, one of the more powerful array methods we have (it's super effective!).
+These are bonus exercises.

 ## Solutions

 The solutions to these exercises can be found on the [feature/solutions](https://github.com/Codaisseur/dataTransFormationExercises/tree/feature/solutions) branch

 ## How to do these exercises: